Keysend: Understanding Bitcoin's Spontaneous Payment Protocol

 What is Keysend in the Lightning Network?

-Keysend is a payment method on the Lightning Network that sends funds directly to a node's public key, completely bypassing the need for an invoice.
-This approach creates a "push" payment model where the sender initiates the transaction and includes the payment secret, opening up new possibilities for spontaneous transfers like donations.
+Keysend is a method for sending payments on the Lightning Network directly to a recipient's public key, eliminating the need for a traditional invoice.
+This "push" payment mechanism embeds the payment secret within the transaction itself, allowing for spontaneous payments and new use cases like direct tipping or podcast streaming payments.

 How does Keysend enable spontaneous payments?